 What to Know About Propylene Glycol in Foods

-The food you buy from grocery stores can contain many ingredients.
+The foods you buy from grocery stores can contain many ingredients, especially ones with chemical-sounding names, called food additives.
 Some additives enhance flavor, while others help in food preservation.
-One common ingredient is propylene glycol, primarily found in salad dressing.
-It's also present in many cosmetics, dog food, and hygiene products.
+One common additive is propylene glycol, found in salad dressings and other foods.

-Propylene glycol also has other names, including:
+Propylene glycol (PG) has other names, including:

 • Trimethyl glycol